 The futures for different asset classes will behave differently and each exchange will have its own rules for trading and settlement, all of which a day trader must understand before they can start making reliable trades.

-Steve, head futures trader at Warrior Trading, had this to say about trading futures, “Trading futures allows me to speculate on fluctuating prices of commodities at a fraction of the cost and the nearly around-the-clock access to the markets for most markets lets me manage risk prudently.”
+Steve, head futures trader at WE Trade Desk, had this to say about trading futures, “Trading futures allows me to speculate on fluctuating prices of commodities at a fraction of the cost and the nearly around-the-clock access to the markets for most markets lets me manage risk prudently.”

 Futures trading isn’t for everyone, but those with higher risk tolerance and the discipline to manage trades objectively, futures trading can be a great route to take.